-Irfana Jetha Noorani (she/her/hers) is a cultural organizer, artist, producer and administrator based in Washington, D.C.
+Irfana Jetha Noorani (she/her/hers) is an artist, producer and administrator based in Washington, D.C.
 She supports neighborhoods, public spaces, cultural organizations, and philanthropic institutions with equitable planning processes and programming that center people of color and justice-based outcomes in their work.

 From 2014 – 2020, Irfana served as a founding staff member and the Deputy Director of the 11th Street Bridge Park, a public/private partnership between the District of Columbia and the local nonprofit Building Bridges Across the River.
-Irfana led the Bridge Park’s cultural programming and investments; in 2018 she collaborated with local stakeholders to develop cultural strategies for the project and plan community-driven programs and other placekeeping initiatives in the adjoining neighborhoods.
+Irfana led fundraising efforts for the project and raised 82% of the project’s $139M capital campaign goal during her tenure.
+Irfana also led the Bridge Park’s cultural work; in 2018 she collaborated with local stakeholders to develop cultural strategies for the project and plan community-driven programs and other placekeeping initiatives in the adjoining neighborhoods.
 She promoted the project’s equity-first model by providing planning and implementation support on the Bridge Park’s Equitable Development Plan—a $56MM+ initiative to ensure that investments in nearby neighborhoods benefit current residents.
-Irfana also led fundraising efforts for the project and raised 82% of the project’s $139M capital campaign goal during her tenure.

 Photo Credit: Jared Soares